twitter/communitynotes/content/signing-up.md

   ]
 geekdocBreadcrumb: false
 weight: 1
+description: Sign up now and become a Community Notes contributor on Twitter
 ---

 Sign ups are open to everyone.
 We want anyone to be able to participate and know that having contributors with [different points of view](../diversity) is essential to Community Notes helpfully addressing misinformation.